 “Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Paleo Diet Cookbook.

 Holistic health expert Chris Kresser, author of Your Personal Paleo Code, agrees.
-In his book, Kresser said Paleo isn't a fad diet because the emphasis is not on calorie restriction, and it provides a healthy balance of protein, vegetables and high-quality fats.
+In his book, Kresser said Paleo isn't a fad diet because it provides a healthy balance of protein, vegetables and high-quality fats.
 What's more, Kresser said you can customize the Paleo diet to suit your lifestyle and genetic blueprint.